 NOTE: Some applications may be held in a waiting cue, pending student acceptance of initial admissions offers.
 Notification to students in the cue will come at a later date.

 International applicants – please read the International Applicant section below before submitting application materials as described here.

 1. University Application Form and Fee

 The first step to applying to Michigan State University and your desired graduate program is to complete the University's Graduate School application (with payment).
 For applicants seeking admissions to the Education Policy Ph.D.
 Program at MSU, you must apply online through the Graduate School.
-The MSU program code number for the Ph.D. program in Education Policy is 6777 (updated 12/7/16).
+The MSU program code number for the Ph.D. program in Education Policy is 6777.
 The application fee (payable in U.S. dollars) is $65 for domestic and $75 for international applicants.
 Applicants must pay the application fee or request a fee waiver, by the application deadline, in order to be considered for admission and funding.
-The MSU Office of Admissions website also includes considerable information about related issues at the university.
+The Graduate School's Admissions webpages also include considerable information about related issues at the university.

 2. Graduate Education Application Portal

 After you have completed the University Application and paid your Application fee, you will be sent an e-mail inviting you to complete the program's supplemental application through the Graduate Education Application Portal.
 The e-mail will be sent to the e-mail address you listed on your University graduate school application.
 To log-in you will need your Applicant ID number and the password you created during the application process.
 The Portal will serve as an electronic depository for your student- and recommender-generated application materials.